 The sudden extreme thrust of the neck vertebrae forward and then back – as often happens in instances when a vehicle stops suddenly – is called whiplash.
 The ligaments and muscles around the neck become strained or damaged.
 Victims of whiplash can often share symptoms of those with other spinal injuries.

 If you have suffered an injury as a result of a Michigan truck accident and are entitled to compensation, involved insurance companies will likely want to settle as quickly as possible, to minimize their costs.
 It’s not in your best interest to rush into an agreement of any kind without legal counsel.
 Contact The Mike Morse Law Firm for an immediate, free consultation.
-Every accident case will be thoroughly investigated and evaluated based on your unique case.
+Every truck accident case will be thoroughly investigated and evaluated based on your unique case.
 We will work to get you the highest level of compensation possible under the law.

 We Can Help After A Michigan Truck Accident